ekasikci/courier-data-simulator/README.md

 # Courier Data Simulator - Data Engineering Case Study

-A Spring Boot application demonstrating real-time data ingestion patterns with Apache Kafka, featuring Change Data Capture (CDC) with Debezium and stream processing with Kafka Streams.
+A scalable, event-driven data pipeline built with Spring Boot, using Debezium CDC for real-time MySQL changes and Kafka Streams for continuous event processing, with optional manual ingestion via REST endpoints and custom strategies.

 ## 📋 Table of Contents